INGEOTEC/EvoMSA/docs/source/competition.rst

 .. _davincis:

-`Detection of Aggressive and Violent Incidents from Social Media in Spanish (DAVINCIS) <https://sites.google.com/view/davincis-iberlef-2023>`_
+`Detection of Aggressive and Violent Incidents from Social Media in Spanish (DA-VINCIS) <https://sites.google.com/view/davincis-iberlef-2023>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The `DA-VINCIS <http://journal.sepln.org/sepln/ojs/ojs/index.php/pln/article/view/6565>`_ task presented at IberLEF 2023 focused on detecting violent events in social networks.
+The track has two tasks: the first was to detect texts indicating violent incidents, and the second was a multiclass problem where the categories correspond to the different types of violent incidents.

 .. list-table:: Performance in Cross-validation
     :header-rows: 1